pyvisa/pyvisa-py/docs/source/compliance.rst

 Proposition: distribute everywhere except GPIB: `interface_number = self.parsed.board`.
 While we're there, correct `VI_ATTR_INTF_INST_NAME` (`interface_instrument_name`): include board in it, for VXI-11 and HiSLIP.
+For VXI-11 and HiSLIP, interface_number corresponds to the network interface of the client PC.
 Add tests about this.